KnowageLabs/Knowage-Documentation/functionalities-guide/Dataset/ka_dev_dataset.rst

          var query = db.store.find();

--  if the return value doesn’t come from a query, for example it’s a js variable, than it must be assigned to a variable with name ``sbiDatasetfixedResult``.
+-  if the return value doesn’t come from a query, for example it's a js variable, than it must be assigned to a variable with name ``sbiDatasetfixedResult``.
 The result will be managed by Knowage accordingly to the type of the variable:

     -  if it’s a primitive type the resulting dataset contains only a columns with name ``result`` and value equal to the value of the variable ``sbiDatasetfixedResult``;